How to pay yourself as a business owner tax efficiently

 Qualifying EIS investments retain 30% upfront income tax relief, as well as inheritance and capital gains advantages.

-As a BVCA member firm, Apollo is concerned by this reduction in income tax reliefs, which could lead to a decline in fundraising potentially impacting high growth investments that the government says it seeks to encourage.
+As a UK Private Capital (formerly BVCA) member firm, Apollo is concerned by this reduction in income tax reliefs, which could lead to a decline in fundraising potentially impacting high growth investments that the government says it seeks to encourage.

 Post-departure trade profits brought into tax net